 If you need to hire a copywriter or content writer, you may have visited this page hoping to find a list of set fees for different types of tasks.
 However, that would be virtually impossible to provide as no two projects are exactly the same.

 This page is intended to explain how I price my work, and to outline my payment terms and conditions.

 I generally charge on a per-task or per-project basis, and generate a fixed quote tailored to match your exact requirements so that you know exactly how much it will cost from the outset.

-If you need help deciding on the goals for your content or in constructing your brief — or if you require direction and insights from a marketing perspective or aren't really sure what you need — hourly billing may be more appropriate, which is charged at a rate of £40 per hour.
+If you need help determining your requirements, or direction and insights on your marketing approach and goals, hourly billing may be more appropriate.
+This is charged at a rate of £50 per hour.

 I am also happy to work on a retainer basis with agencies and larger organisations that regularly require new content, that pre-schedule a calendar of set deliverables, or that often require content at short notice.

-My per-task and per-project fees include up to two rounds of revisions after submission of the initial draft, providing that said revisions fall within the remit of the originally agreed brief.
-However, if you require amendments or additions that I could not reasonably have been expected to foresee – perhaps because you wish to add information or guidance that was not made available to me from the outset – this will attract a supplementary charge to reflect the additional work involved.
+• My per-task and per-project fees include up to two rounds of revisions after submission of the initial draft, providing that said revisions fall within the remit of the agreed brief.
+Additional fees may apply if you require amendments or additions that I could not reasonably have been expected to foresee.
+This might occur if you wish to change or add to the scope of the agreed brief after commencement.

 All of my fees are fully outlined and agreed with my client in advance — the price we agree upon for work within the remit of the brief is set in stone, and there will be no nasty surprises when you receive my invoice!